Cure Your Chronic Disease

 • Preset: Vascular: Carotid

-• Scanning: Focus on Short Axis/Cross Section images till comfortable and confident; Record Video only; No still captures, please; Smooth steady slide from clavicle to chin and back to view common carotid, bifurcation (bulb) and internal/external carotid brances and back; pause on suspected plaque or inflammation thickened wall.
+• Scanning: Focus on Short Axis/Cross Section images till comfortable and confident; Record Video only; No still captures, please; Smooth steady slide from clavicle to chin and back to view common carotid, bifurcation (bulb) and internal/external carotid brances and back; keep the probe moving, move forward and backward on suspected plaque or inflammation thickened wall.
+Spend a little extra time on a “practice swing” to adust depth and gain focusing on any findings you suspect.
+If there are no findings, center and optimize gain for the bulb/bifurcation.
+“Measure twice, cut once” allows a nice concise recording that is a pleasure to interpret and share.

-• Saving images: 2 short axis views (RT and LT) per study
+• Saving images: 2 short axis views (RT and LT) per study; when you get comfortable with long axis images, save a long axis after the short axis on each side.

 • Save as Draft to identify studies for interpretation and reporting by CureCoach